By Madeline Bocaro ©

 – Yoko, ‘I feel that I am starting a new life at 80‘ | The Observer.
 June 1, 2013

-‘She Gets Down on Her Knees’ features a jazzy intro and Bernard Hermann Psycho soundtrack styled strings.
+‘She Gets Down on Her Knees’ features a jazzy intro followed by one full minute of frenetic strings, reminiscent of Bernard Herrmann’s Psycho film score.
+The song also appears on Onobox (1992) again with the steamship horn intro.
+It was again re-recorded with the same foreboding start for Season of Glass (1981).
 It was also re-mixed for the 2016 Yes, I’m a Witch Too CD project.
-Another version appears on Onobox with a horn sound from a steamship at the intro.
-It was again re-recorded with the same foreboding start for Season of Glass (1981).
 There is also a piano/voice demo.

 Listen: A Story – https://www.youtube.com/watch?v=EHStEhRp66g